neoid-gem/neoid/README.md

 [![Code Climate](https://codeclimate.com/github/BenMorganIO/neoid.png)](https://codeclimate.com/github/BenMorganIO/neoid)
 [![Build Status](https://secure.travis-ci.org/BenMorganIO/neoid.png)](http://travis-ci.org/BenMorganIO/neoid)

+__This gem is not stable.
+There are currently no stable versions.
+We're working on fixing this right now.
+Apologies.__

 Make your ActiveRecords stored and searchable on Neo4j graph database, in order to make fast graph queries that MySQL would crawl while doing them.
 Originally by [@elado](http://twitter.com/elado).

 Neoid is to Neo4j as Sunspot is to Solr.
 You get the benefits of Neo4j's speed while keeping your schema on your RDBMS.